Spain says containing wildfire as conditions improve

 Issued on: Modified:

-Madrid (AFP) – Spanish authorities said Saturday that firefighters and soldiers were managing to contain a blaze in the country's west that has forced hundreds of people to evacuate from nearby villages, as strong winds eased.
+Madrid (AFP) – Spanish authorities said Saturday that firefighters and soldiers were managing to contain a blaze in the country's west that has forced hundreds of people to evacuate from nearby villages.

 "Today we're hoping to strike a blow against this fire...
-It's a very intense task," said civil protection coordinator Nieves Villar, adding that conditions were improving as high wind speeds of recent days dropped back.
+It's a very intense task," said civil protection coordinator Nieves Villar, adding that conditions were improving as the high wind-speeds of recent days dropped back.

 Local authorities have blamed arson for the wildfire that broke out Wednesday near the village of Pinofranqueado in the sparsely populated region of Extremadura bordering Portugal.